 A peculiar festival in Japan that changes its appearance during the day and night.

-The Tobata Gion Oyamagasa Competition is held in the middle of the day, with four oyamagasa and four smaller kowakayamagasa carried by junior high school students gather together in a scene that captures the hearts of onlookers.
+The Tobata Gion Oyamagasa Competition is held during the day, with four oyamagasa and four smaller kowakayamagasa carried by junior high school students gathered together in a scene that captures the hearts of onlookers.

-It was registered as UNESCO Intangible Cultural Heritage in December this year.
+It was registered as a UNESCO Intangible Cultural Heritage in December 2016.